ZeX2/Qvandidat/ROADMAP.md

 Measure difference in noise by comparing how much the energy landscape changed compared to simulations without noise.

 Run QAOA and see if we still reach the same angles.
 Does the optimizer take the same path?

+The approximation ratio Pontus used in his Matlab code as an measurement of error.

 ### Questions to ask